I-OMegaMan/dataIntensive/project/readme.md

 # Discussion of Results
 The dictionary attack script completed successfully in each configuration.
+When using more than one thread, the results appear in a number of part-N files where N denotes the number of threads used in the streaming command.
+The secret message "Ravioli Ravioli!" was found in the results of each run.

 A dramatic increase in completion speed can be seen as the number of nodes used increases along with the number of reducer threads used.
 Diminishing returns are observed once the number of reducer threads is increased beyond 12.
 This is likely due to the